Moon

 The European Space Agency (ESA) has three stated objectives:

-Its project builds on real-world experience acquired with the rover created by the company’s strategic US partner Venturi Astrolab, Inc. for which it designed the wheels and batteries.
+Venturi Space draws on the experience gained with FLIP and CLV-1 rovers, developed by its American strategic partner, Venturi Astrolab, for which it designed the wheels and batteries.